Pablo-Arias/speed_dating/README.md

 +Corresponding author

 In this article we show that aligning the smiles of speed dating participants with smile transformation filters causally increases liking.
-In this repository you will find the python and R scripts to replicate all the analyses in both the main paper and the supplementary information.
+In this repository you will find the python and R scripts to replicate all the analyses in both the main paper and the Supplementary Information.

 ## Importing data
 To use these scripts please download the raw data online here : XXXX